ranhya/ranhya.github.io/content/posts/sifu.md

 ## In conclusion

-The game has a very arcade-y… old beat-em-up feel but with all of the wonders of modern day games.
+The game has an arcade-y… old beat-em-up feel but with all of the wonders of modern day games.
 The game has so much replay-ability especially with the game getting free updates and the arenas mode that was added in one of those FREE updates.
 That added so much content to a game already filled with stuff to do!